Welcome to the Information Theory and Coding course (CE-40676, fall 2020). If you are interested, please sign up on the Quera page of the course.

 - David J. C. MacKay, “Information Theory, Inference and Learning Algorithms,” Cambridge University Press, 1st Edition, October 6, 2003.

-In the following, the lectures and notes of fall 2020 semester can be found (the lectures and notes are in Persian).
+In the following, the lectures and notes of the course for 2020 fall semester can be found (the lectures and notes are in Persian).

 # | Date | Subject | Video | Note |